Election law: History and the field

 After the legally-contested 2000 United States presidential election between George W. Bush and Al Gore, the importance of election law has grown in the United States.
 According to the National Law Journal, election law "grew from a niche to multi million-dollar draw."
-The UCLA election law professor Richard Hasen showed that in the United States, litigation rates have been soaring for two decades and hit record high during the 2020 election.
+The UCLA election law professor Richard Hasen showed that in the United States, litigation rates have been soaring for two decades and hit a record high during the 2020 election.

 Since the early 2000s, election law has been taught at most of the law schools throughout the United States.
 American election law experts and academics are connected in the academic network founded by Daniel H. Lowenstein, professor at UCLA Law School, and Richard L. Hasen.
 Lowenstein is considered the "pioneer" and the one who "invented" the election law.
 In 2000s, Lowenstein and Hasen edited the Election Law Journal and the election law mailinglist.
 As of 2022, Hasen manages the Election Law Blog and the mailing list.
 The Election Law Journal is an academic publication devoted to election law, currently edited by David Canon of the University of Wisconsin-Madison.
 Most of its articles deal with election law in the United States.

 According to the Routledge Handbook of Election Law, election law is a growing area globally.
 Voters around the world are increasingly challenging election results.
 Austria, Switzerland, Slovenia, Iceland, Kenya, and Malawi are some countries where courts have recently invalidated national elections or referendums.
 Electoral disputes are good for democracy, according to the book's editors.
 They can "remove voters' doubts, remedy violations, increase trust, and, when needed, invalidate flawed elections and defend the integrity of the electoral process.
 Letting all participants know violations will not be tolerated benefits future elections."